elenaferr0/mario-kart-8-dx-optimal-combo/README.md

 #### Results
 > [!NOTE]
 > Several _equivalent_ combinations will yield the same total score (e.g. Wario Wing, Plane Glider, Gold Glider and Paraglider for the _Best Overall_ combo).
-They will be listed exaustively on the right column of the table.
+They will be listed exaustively on the right column of each result table.

 ###### Best Overall